isomerpages/sciencecentre-emag/_stories/Space/Comics to Cosmos: A Singaporean Space Cartoonist's Journey.md

 <p>Because with graphic work, you sort of have the luxury of forgoing the
 ergonomics of things, because at the end of the day, you'll know that people will probably experience it through their phone.
 The ergonomics of that [is] very simple.
-It’s just figuring out the aspect ratio and I posted based on that.&nbsp;</p>
+It’s just figuring out the aspect ratio and I [post] based on that.&nbsp;</p>
-<p>For Dot in Space, it was a different ball game.
+<p>For <em>Dot in Space</em>, it was a different ball game.
 Because with exhibition
 design I had to factor in the varying heights of the patrons, how much walking space there would be for people, the flow of traffic, the lighting, the materials, how reflective the material would be to the lighting for people to see properly, the modularity of the exhibition design, etc.</p>
 <p>So all this came into play and I had the privilege of experiencing this
-first hand because the Dot in Space team from Science Centre that I worked with was really nice in terms of giving me a lot of creative leeway to create this and experiment as we go along.
+first hand because the <em>Dot in Space</em> team from Science Centre that I worked with was really nice in terms of giving me a lot of creative leeway to create this and experiment as we go along.
 So that really allowed me to experience first hand the troubles and the benefits of creating exhibition designs.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Jarrod Chua at Dot in Space exhibition." src="/images/DIS_Spaceytales.png">
 </div>
-<p><em>Mr. Jarrod Chua at the Dot in Space exhibition.
+<p><em>Mr. Jarrod Chua at the </em>Dot in Space <em>exhibition.
 Photo credit: Jarrod Chua</em>
 </p>
 <p><strong>VD: One last question: I saw your ‘What Planet Are You?’ personality quiz on Spaceytales' website.
 I have to ask: what planet are you?</strong>
 </p>